intel/cm-cpu-emulation/README_CONFIG.md

 > E.g. export EMU_LOG_CHANNELS=".,~config" will output all the logging channel messages except for "config" channel.

+Warnings can be separately controlled with "warn" flag:

+> E.g. export EMU_LOG_CHANNELS="warn" will enable warning messages on all the channels.

 NB: this setting will not affect sticky messages display.

 #### ENV: EMU_LOG_LEVEL

 (regex string to match minimal log level name, default: "info")

-> E.g. export EMU_LOG_LEVEL="crit" will match log level "critical" so that only critical-level messages are displayed.
+> E.g. export EMU_LOG_LEVEL="info" will match log level "info" so that only info-level messages are displayed.

 The list of logging levels:

 - extra
 - detail
 - info
-- critical
 - [see here for more](common/emu_log_flags.h)

 #### ENV: EMU_LOG_WARNINGS